talaia-labs/python-teos/apps/cli/INSTALL.md

     python -m apps.cli.wt_cli -h

 Notice that if you run `wt_cli` as a module, you'll need to replace all the calls to `python wt_cli.py <argument>` to `python -m apps.cli.wt_cli <argument>`

+## Create a config file
+You need to create a config file with the basic configuration parameters for `wt_cli`.
+To do so run:

+	cp <absolute_path_to_apps>/apps/cli/sample_conf.py  <absolute_path_to_apps>/apps/cli/conf.py

+You can change any of the config options in `conf.py` after that, like the path to your user data directory.